The parent page

 3. Hand Washing and Sanitizing: There will be hand washing stations placed all over camp, and staff will have sanitizer packs with them at all times for use outside of meal and bathroom times.
 All program areas will be sanitized before and after each use.

 4. Updated Activities: You have likely read about some of our adjustments this summer.
 We have eliminated all activities that break social distancing protocol and replaced them with other activities.
 The program that has been most affected by these changes is Quest.
-In place of most challenge course-related activities, we have added a survival school curriculum including knot-tying, building a shelter, a map-and-compass scavenger challenge, fire-building, extreme canoe relay, and “slingshot alley.”
-In addition to these new activities we will still enjoy many of our favorite challenge course-based team initiatives.
+Our team has worked hard to find innovative solutions that enable us to keep some of our challenge course and high ropes activities intact.
+However, some of those activities will still remain closed in 2021.
+To supplement our challenge course curriculum we have added a Survival School curriculum which includes knot-tying, building a shelter, a map-and-compass scavenger challenge, fire-building, extreme canoe relay, and “slingshot alley.”

 Who is taking care of my child?